sbt/sbt/src/sphinx/Getting-Started/Basic-Def.rst

 ----------------------------

 In sbt's interactive mode, you can type the name of any task to execute that task.
-This is why typing `compile` runs the compile task.
+This is why typing :key:`compile` runs the compile task.
-`compile` is a task key.
+:key:`compile` is a task key.

 If you type the name of a setting key rather than a task key, the value of the setting key will be displayed.
 Typing a task key name executes